samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 - **Appointment.** The adventurers have an appointment to speak with Sental Nurev, perhaps because they need help freeing a companion who was arrested for a crime or because they wish to report a threat to the city.

-- **Break-In or Breakout.** The adventurers are hired to break into the Citadel’s treasury vault or break someone out of the Citadel’s prison.
+- **Break-In or Breakout.** The adventurers are hired to break into the Citadel's treasury vault or break someone out of the Citadel's prison.

 - **Imprisonment.** The adventurers are imprisoned in the Citadel for some heinous crime.

 #### Great Library

 > The front of this building is a grand sweep of granite walls and tall columns.
 A wide ramp leads to a pair of massive doors flanked by stone-carved dragons.
-Inside, it’s cool and musty.
+Inside, it's cool and musty.

-Weapons and armor aren’t permitted in the Great Library.
+Weapons and armor aren't permitted in the Great Library.
 If anyone wearing armor or carrying a visible weapon tries to enter the library, or if a thief is spotted trying to leave the library with one or more stolen books, the stone-carved bronze dragons flanking the entrance animate and attack.
 These statues are [Stone Golems](/monsters/4904850-stone-golem).

 Abra Saghast, a crusty and irascible dragonborn sage, serves as the head librarian.
 Abra, an [Archmage](/monsters/16789-archmage) (Chaotic Good), has bright-green eyes, and her bronze scales are tinged with aquamarine blue.
 She typically wears a patchwork robe.

 Abra sits behind a high desk in the main hall.
-Six open archways lead from the main hall to wings where the bulk of the library’s books are shelved, free for visitors to peruse (but not remove from the library).
+Six open archways lead from the main hall to wings where the bulk of the library's books are shelved, free for visitors to peruse (but not remove from the library).
 The library has several sages and scribes under contract to write books, mostly detailing current affairs in the city.

-An iron door leads to a hallway behind the head librarian’s desk.
-Three scribes ([Mages](/monsters/4831023-mage)) labor here and act as sentries, for next to their desks are three locked, iron doors to the library’s vaults.
-[Arcane Lock](/spells/2618868-arcane-lock) spells seal these doors, beyond which are repositories for the library’s most valuable or scandalous works.
-Next to each scribe’s desk is a pull cord hanging through a hole in the ceiling.
+An iron door leads to a hallway behind the head librarian's desk.
+Three scribes ([Mages](/monsters/4831023-mage)) labor here and act as sentries, for next to their desks are three locked, iron doors to the library's vaults.
+[Arcane Lock](/spells/2618868-arcane-lock) spells seal these doors, beyond which are repositories for the library's most valuable or scandalous works.
+Next to each scribe's desk is a pull cord hanging through a hole in the ceiling.
 A tug on any one of these cords releases a homing pigeon from a loft above the library.
 It takes the bird 1 minute to find and alert an [Archmage](/monsters/16789-archmage), who teleports to the main hall of the library to investigate.

 ***Character Backgrounds.*** Adventurers with the [Sage](/backgrounds/406485-sage) or [Scribe](/backgrounds/406487-scribe) background might have a connection to the Great Library and its proprietor.

 ***Reasons to Visit.*** Adventurers might visit the Great Library for one of the following reasons:

-- **Research.** Adventurers searching for a specific book or more information about a specific topic might find what they’re looking for in the library.
+- **Research.** Adventurers searching for a specific book or more information about a specific topic might find what they're looking for in the library.

 - **Spellbooks.** The adventurers might need to purloin one of the many spellbooks kept in the library, necessitating a carefully planned heist.

 - **Spell Scrolls.** Adventurers can commission the scribes to create a [Spell Scroll](/magic-items/9229085-spell-scroll) that bears a Wizard spell of level 5 or lower.
-See the [Player’s Handbook](/sources/dnd/phb-2024) for the time required to [craft a scroll](/sources/dnd/phb-2024/equipment#ScribingSpellScrolls); the scribes charge double the cost shown there.
+See the [Player's Handbook](/sources/dnd/phb-2024) for the time required to [craft a scroll](/sources/dnd/phb-2024/equipment#ScribingSpellScrolls); the scribes charge double the cost shown there.

 #### High Tower Inn

 > Conveniently located near the Selintan River, this inviting inn is distinguished by its tall tower, which is pointed at the top like the hat of an eccentric wizard.
-The clientele is notably wealthy, but the inn itself isn’t at all ostentatious.
+The clientele is notably wealthy, but the inn itself isn't at all ostentatious.

-The High Tower Inn’s human proprietor, Erlynn Goodfellow, is a soft-spoken, middle-aged, pot-bellied [Mage](/monsters/4831023-mage) (Lawful Good) with gray hair, bright-blue eyes, and platinum-rimmed spectacles.
-She dabbled in adventuring before realizing she had little taste for danger and her life’s calling might involve more sedentary pursuits.
-Few guests know of Erlynn’s magical abilities, as she rarely casts spells in front of strangers.
+The High Tower Inn's human proprietor, Erlynn Goodfellow, is a soft-spoken, middle-aged, pot-bellied [Mage](/monsters/4831023-mage) (Lawful Good) with gray hair, bright-blue eyes, and platinum-rimmed spectacles.
+She dabbled in adventuring before realizing she had little taste for danger and her life's calling might involve more sedentary pursuits.
+Few guests know of Erlynn's magical abilities, as she rarely casts spells in front of strangers.

-The High Tower, located in the Garden Quarter, is a favorite haunt for some of the city’s most famous wizards, including [Otto](/sources/dnd/dmg-2024/lore-glossary#Otto) and [Jallarzi](/sources/dnd/dmg-2024/lore-glossary#JallarziSallavarian).
+The High Tower, located in the Garden Quarter, is a favorite haunt for some of the city's most famous wizards, including [Otto](/sources/dnd/dmg-2024/lore-glossary#Otto) and [Jallarzi](/sources/dnd/dmg-2024/lore-glossary#JallarziSallavarian).

 ***Character Backgrounds.*** Adventurers with the [Merchant](/backgrounds/406483-merchant) or [Noble](/backgrounds/406484-noble) background might have a connection to the High Tower Inn, which caters to people of means.